MicrosoftDocs/security/compass/protect-against-ransomware-phase3.md

 # Phase 3: Prevent entry into your environment

-In this step, you make the attackers work a lot harder to get access to your on-premises or cloud infrastructures by cutting them off at the points of entry as much as you can.
+In this phase, you make the attackers work a lot harder to get access to your on-premises or cloud infrastructures by cutting them off at the points of entry as much as you can.

 >[!Important]
 >While many of these will be familiar and/or easy to quickly accomplish, it’s critically important that **your work on Phase 3 should not slow down your progress on phases 1 and 2**!